canonical/microk8s/docs/working.md

 We reference the image with `localhost:32000/mynginx:registry` since the registry runs inside the VM so it is on `localhost:32000`.

-## ... private registry
+## Working with a private registry

 Often organisations have their own private registry to assist collaboration and accelerate development.
-Kubernetes (and MicroK8s of course) need to be aware of the registry endpoints before being able to pull container images.
+Kubernetes (and thus MicroK8s) need to be aware of the registry endpoints before being able to pull container images.

-### insecure registry
+### Insecure registry

-As we did above let's assume the private insecure is at `10.141.241.175` on port `32000`.
+Let's assume the private insecure registry is at `10.141.241.175` on port `32000`.
 The images we build need to be tagged with the registry endpoint:
 ```
 docker build . -t 10.141.241.175:32000/mynginx:registry
 ```

-Pushing immediately the `mynginx` image we will fail because the local docker does not trust the private insecure registry so we need to configure the docker daemon we use for building images to trust the private insecure registry.
+Pushing immediately the `mynginx` image will fail because the local docker does not trust the private insecure registry so we need to configure the docker daemon we use for building images to trust the private insecure registry.
 This is done by marking the registry endpoint in `/etc/docker/daemon.json`:
 ```
 {
   "insecure-registries" : ["10.141.241.175:32000"]
 }
 ```

-And restarting the docker daemon with:
+We restart the docker daemon on the host to load the new configuration:
 ```
 sudo systemctl restart docker
 ```